Want the secondhand scoop?

 Tariffs are a surcharge applied to a product when it enters a country.

-The 2025 tariffs are calculated on the value of the good, and are paid over and above any existing applicable tariffs, customs duties and/or taxes.
-Some products have their own special tariffs independent of the ones announced this year.
-So any given purchase may have a new tariff, a customs duty and a tax applied.
+Some products have their own special tariffs independent of the ones announced by the U.S. administration this year.
+So any given purchase may have a new tariff, a customs duty, a brokerage fee and a tax applied.

-What goods are subject to tariffs?
+What goods and countries are subject to tariffs?

-Goods made in Canada and Mexico entering the U.S.
+Goods made in Canada entering the U.S.

 Goods made in China and Hong Kong entering the U.S.